-Foundation CR14, established by the Ministry of Defence of Estonia, is based on more than 10 years of military-grade cyber range experience in cybersecurity training, exercises, testing, validation and experimentation.
+Foundation CR14, established by the Ministry of Defence of Estonia, is based on more than 10 years of military-grade cyber range experience and provides a wide range of cyber range solutions, including cyber range training, exercises, testing, validation and experimentation.

 Years of military-grade cyber range experience